nadeemabdulhamid/csc404-repo-fall2025/projects/01/proposals/vos-extension-project.md

 - **Versatility:** With arrays, programs can store and manipulate collections of items.
 - **Realism:** Most modern programming languages (Python, Java, etc.) include arrays or lists as a core type.
 Lox feels incomplete without them.

+## Choice of Array Model
+This proposal focuses on adding dynamic arrays, similar to Python's lists or Java's ArrayList, rather than more traditional fixed arrays.
+Dynamic arrays are resizable collections that grow or shrink as needed.
+This choice is motivated by:
+- **Ease of Use:** Beginners don't need to predict array size during creation.
+- **Consistency:** Simple methods, like `.push()` and `.pop()`, only make sense with resizable arrays.
+- **Power:** Dynamic arrays can be used like fixed arrays, but not vice versa.

+## Tradeoffs and Efficiency Considerations
+### Fixed Arrays:
+- **Pros:** Predictable size, lower memory overhead, and strong performance.
+Gauranteed O(1) access/set operations.
+- **Cons:** Inflexible and inconvinient for general use.
+Insertions or resizes require copying, which is O(n).
+### Dynamic Arrays:
+- **Pros:** Flexible, user-friendly, and more consistent with other modern languages.
+Lays better foundation for implementing other high level structures (like stacks/queues).
+- **Cons:** Slightly more memory overhead as occasional resizing will be O(n).
+While dynamic arrays have a higher memory cost, their flexibility and convinience makes them the right choice for Lox.

 ## Specification of Syntax and Semantics
 ### Syntax
 ```